hallissons/algorithms/README.md

 Ingredients: Array of n bits (n/|S| = # of bits per object in data set S)

+## Introduction to greedy algorithms

+Algorithm technique which greedly evaluates each "element" and chooses the best decision at the time.
+A greedy algorithm doesn't revisit a solution twice and it's not correct all the times.

+### The optimal cache algorithm

+A solution that provides a faster container to get the data in a faster way than getting the data on the usual way, e.g.: reading the disk vs RAM access.
+The algorithm is optimal when it minimizes the cache misses.
+A greedy algorithm always makes the choice that looks best at the moment.
+That is, it makes a locally optimal choice in the hope that this choice will lead to a globally optimal solution

+- The furthest-in-future algorithm
+	When di needs to be brought into the cache, evict the item that is needed the farthest into the future
+- LRU algorithm: Least recently used

+**Memory Hierarchy:** There is a small amount of data that can be accessed very quickly, and a large amount of data that requires more time to access; and you must decide which pieces of data to have close at hand.

+### Kruskal’s minimum spanning tree algorithm

+Given a graph G, create a new Gx which repeatedly add the next lightest edge from G that doesn’t produce a cycle.

+### Prim's algorithm

+Given a graph G, we start with a root node s and try to greedily grow a tree from s outward.
+At each step, we simply add the node that can be attached as cheaply as possibly to the partial tree we already have.

+### Reverse-Delete Algorithm

+Given a graph G, deletes edges on the decreasing cost

 ## Problems

 ### 2-SUM Problem